The Counting of the Omer

 Day 19 Meditation:

-Tiferet (Beautiful Balance and Harmony) with Hod (Humble Glory and Splendor)
+Today on day 19 of counting the Omer up to Shavu’ot we meditate on how Tiferet (Beautiful Balance and Harmony) correlates with Hod (Humble Glory and Splendor)

 If compassion is not to be condescending, it must include humility.
 Hod is recognizing that my ability to be compassionate and giving does not make me better than the recipient; it is the acknowledgment and appreciation that by creating one who needs compassion God gave me the gift of being able to bestow compassion.
 Thus there is no place for haughtiness in compassion.

 Do I feel superior because I am compassionate?
 Do I look down at those that need my compassion?
 Am I humble and thankful to God for giving me the ability to have compassion for others?

 Exercise for the day: Today do something kind and express compassion in an anonymous fashion, not taking any personal credit for it.

 Day 20 Meditation: